The official bio I send to reporters journalists ink slingers

 I’m glad you’re here.
 I look forward to the magic we’ll create together.

-I’ve watched Futurama more times than I can count, and my husband thinks I’ve watched it more than the creators of the show.
-Which… not necessarily a bragging right, but we’re friends here.
+I’ve watched Futurama more times than I can count, and my friends think I’ve watched it more than the creators of the show.
+Which… not necessarily a bragging right, but whatever.

-My favorite authors are Neil Gaiman, JRR Tolkien, George RR Martin, and JK Rowling.
-Coraline is probably my favorite book, though that’s a bit like choosing a favorite child.
+My favorite authors are Neil Gaiman and George R.R.
+Martin..
+The Ocean at the End of the Lane is probably my favorite book, though that’s a bit like choosing a favorite child.
 Or so I’m told, anyway, because I don’t have kids.

 I enjoy cartoons, animated movies, board games, oreoes, and woo-woo things like crystals and tarot cards.